mojunaid/portfolio/readme.md

 ##  License

-This project is for educational purposes as part of my Web Development course.
+This project is for educational purposes as part of my Web Development course (CSC 419).

 ---